 Who participates in Sprint review?

-As the purpose of the sprint review is to take feedback from the stakeholders, all the people who have a stake in sprint deliverable must attend the review meeting.
+As the purpose of the sprint review is to take feedback from the stakeholders, all the people who have a stake in the sprint deliverable must attend the review meeting.

 Scrum Team (Scrum Master, Scrum Development Team, and Product Owner) must attend the sprint review.
 They collectively need to collaborate with other stakeholders, and answer any questions and take feedback and next steps.